-- Boo Virk and Dorottya Horkai, for supporting primary and secondary school outreach, science festivals and notably for developing and delivering new ‘Technasium’ challenge projects relating to their science facilities for the Institute’s partnership with a school in the Netherlands.
+- Boo Virk, Alex Harvey and Dorottya Horkai, for supporting primary and secondary school outreach, science festivals and notably for developing and delivering new ‘Technasium’ challenge projects relating to their research/facility for the Institute’s partnership with a school in the Netherlands.

 Previous YearsVisit the PE award page to read about previous winners and nominees.

 Image PrizeEach year members of the Institute can put forward images for the Imaging Prize, usually created using the Institute's Imaging Facility.

 The winner is selected by everyone in the Institute through a public vote.